-• The potential impact of the research and the fit to the scope of the RFA

-- The caliber and potential of the applicant - The excellence and scientific merit of the proposed research, and - The suitability and mentorship plan offered by the mentor - Responses to reviewer comments from a previously unsuccessful application (as applicable) - The quality and quantity of support from the sponsoring Institution (research environment, financial and dedicated time for research, and long-term commitment to help the applicant realize their career development in oncology).
+- The potential impact of the research and the fit to the scope of the RFA - The calibre and potential of the applicant, and the percentage of time the candidate will be dedicating to the project. - The excellence and scientific merit of the proposed research; a research proposal that is creative, innovative - The suitability and mentorship plan offered by the mentor; Mentors must be engaged on the project - The quality and quantity of support from the sponsoring Institution (research environment, other financial support, dedicated percentage of time for research, and long-term commitment to help the applicant realize their career development in clinical oncology) - The response from the applicant to reviewers' comments from previous, unsuccessful submissions (if the application is a resubmission).